lexuancuong/aws-saa-c03/Compute.md

   - Logical grouping of EC2 instances or Fargate tasks
   - Instances/tasks run the ECS agent
   - Can contain multiple services
+  - Cluster – packs instances close together inside an Availability Zone (AZ).
+  - This strategy enables workloads to achieve the low-latency network performance necessary for tightly-coupled node-to-node communication that is typical of HPC applications.

 ## Integration with other AWS Services